ohata-toast/Container-Container-Registry-v2/en/user-guide.md

     You can view the list of tags assigned to an artifact by clicking the artifact in the artifact list.
 You can create a new tag or search for a tag and delete it.

 ### Download a Container Image (Pull)
 You can download an image using the **pull** command of the Docker command-line tool.
-Before that, you need to check the information of the image to download from the NHN Cloud Console.
+Before that, you need to check the information of the image to download from the NCR Console.

 ```bash
 docker pull {user registry address}/{image name}:{tag name}